KshitizKoirala/Namaste-React/README.md

 - Client Side Routing -> Single Page Application where only the components change
 - Server Side Routing -> Network call made to server to change pages

+# REDUX TOOLKIT

+- Install @reduxjs/toolkit, react-redux
+- Build our store
+- Connect our store to our app
+- Create a Slice (cartSlice)
+- dispatch (action)
+- Selector